Chien-C1016/BaumScan_Code-Delineation/README.md

 (Please refer to the **"Protocol for Tree Ring Marking via ImageJ.pdf"** for detailed instructions.)

 **Note:**
-- If the outermost tree ring boundary was already defined during the tree ring delineation, simply skip this step.
+- If the outermost tree ring boundary was already defined during the tree ring delineation, simply skip **Create Mask:** step.
+Instead,
+- Import the created Outer-Ring Mask.

 ### Step 2: Capture Sawpood Structure by ImageJ.
 - Select the Image opened in the ImageJ, then Navigate to **Plugins / Macros / Run...**